Can You Get Scammed on Telegram | Common Scams Types

 The real danger begins when these scammers personally reach out to subscribers, sending malicious links that either redirect them to a cloned app or install malware designed to steal sensitive data.

-By the time the victim realizes, the scammer has already wiped off their bank account, leaving them with devastating financial losses.
+By the time the victim realizes it, the scammer has already wiped off their bank account, leaving them with devastating financial losses.

 3. Imposter Scams